 Mantell, Captain Thomas Francis Jr. (1922–1948)

-Pilot of an P-51 Mustang fighter killed on January 7, 1948, while pursuing
+Thomas Mantell was the pilot of an P-51 Mustang fighter killed on January 7, 1948, while pursuing

 an unidentified flying object near Godman AFB,